 After Passing the FE Exam

-After Passing the PE
+After Passing the PE Exam

-The Board will notify you by mail once you pass the PE Exam.
-You will be instructed how to apply for your license.
+Once you have submitted your experience and the Board has determined that you met the requirements, you will be instructed by mail on how to apply for your license.
 The license fee is $120.

 Note: You are not licensed and cannot practice or hold out as licensed until the Board issues your license.

 Regardless of when obtained, your license expires June 30th of every even-numbered year.